The Life of Pablo: Commercial performance

 In its second week on the Billboard 200, The Life of Pablo descended three places to number four and pushed 47,000 album-equivalent units, experiencing a 50% decline from the first week's sales.
 The album dropped 95% in pure album sales, selling around 1,000 copies.
 The album ranked as the 27th most popular album of 2016 on the Billboard 200, while ranking at number 88 on the US Top R&B/Hip-Hop Albums chart for that year.
 On April 4, 2017, The Life of Pablo was certified platinum in the US by the RIAA for sales of one million album-equivalent units, 798,000 of which had been sold up to January 1.
 Though it had been confirmed that the RIAA do not break out the components of any certifications, West's label Def Jam confirmed the album was certified from streaming-only.
 This made it stand as the first streaming-only album to go platinum in the US and also gave West his eighth album to achieve an RIAA certification of platinum or higher.
-The album was certified double platinum in the US by the RIAA for selling two million album-equivalent units on February 27, 2020.
+The album was certified triple platinum in the US by the RIAA for selling three million album-equivalent units on October 26, 2022.